UWA-IoT-training/MLBE-IoT/README.md

 ### Day 2
-1. Introduction to the microcontroller and parts for the demo (ESP32??) and sensor (camera?)
+1. Introduction to the microcontroller and parts for the demo (ESP32 with camera module) and sensor (camera?)

 Activity: Load code onto the microcontroller

 2. Getting data off the microcontroller

+3. REview of resources to help.

 ### Homework over the weekend
 Self practice to make their microcontroller work and to explore using it (change settings)